hdinkel/ELM-CPIB-2017/merged/complete.md

 Step 8.
 Scroll down to the "Instance Evidence" header to view details on the experimental evidence used to annotate this instance.
-This table also contains the "evidence class", and descriptions of the methods used from PSMI (REF!) as well as the Literature references in which the experiments were published.
+This table also contains the "evidence class", and descriptions of the methods used from PSI-MI (PMID:17925023) as well as the Literature references in which the experiments were published.

 > (Here we should explain what "evidence class", "biosource", "Logic",